Elton John's Greatest Hits Volume II

-Elton John's Greatest Hits Volume II is the sixteenth official album release for English musician Elton John, and the second compilation.
+Elton John's Greatest Hits Volume II is the sixteenth official album release for British musician Elton John, and the second compilation.
 The original 1977 US version features one song from 1971 and two songs from 1974 that were not on the first greatest hits album.
-It also features several hit songs from 1975 and two hit singles from Elton's last year of performing in 1976.
+It also features several hit songs from 1975 and two hit singles from John's past year of performing in 1976.
 The cover photograph was taken by Gered Mankowitz.